-Some of our key advancements and innovations in this area are given by the four projects listed below:
+Some of our key advancements and innovations in this area are categorized in the tiles given below.
+Click to know more!

 HADAR is our thermal imaging innovation that allows AI to see through pitch darkness like broad daylight.
 We propose and experimentally demonstrate heat-assisted detection and ranging (HADAR) overcoming the open challenge of ghosting and benchmark it against AI-enhanced thermal sensing.
 HADAR not only sees texture and depth through the darkness as if it were day but also perceives decluttered physical attributes beyond RGB or thermal vision, paving the way to fully passive and physics-aware machine perception.
 We develop HADAR estimation theory and address its photonic shot-noise limits depicting information-theoretic bounds to HADAR-based AI performance.
 HADAR ranging at night beats thermal ranging and shows an accuracy comparable with RGB stereovision in daylight.
 Our automated HADAR thermography reaches the Cramér–Rao bound on temperature accuracy, beating existing thermography techniques.
 Our work leads to a disruptive technology that can accelerate the Fourth Industrial Revolution (Industry 4.0) with HADAR-based autonomous navigation and human–robot social interactions.